princetanwar/react-testing-poc/README.md

 5. use husky npm module to automate linting and code formatting.

 6. use lint-staged npm module to run es-lint and prettier only on the file that are change sins last commit and avoid running es-lint and prettier on complete code base as it is unnecessary.

+7. use msw (mock service worker) to mock api for test.